Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 \textbf{Fluency.} Generating fluent sentences is a common goal for almost all natural language generation models.
-A common approach to measuring the fluency of a sentence is using a trigram Kneser-Ney language model \cite{479394}.
+A common approach to measuring the fluency of a sentenceis using a trigram Kneser-Ney language model \cite{479394}.
 The Kneser-Ney language model is pre-trained to estimate the empirical distribution of trigrams in a training corpus.
 Subsequently, the \textit{perplexity score} of a generated sentence is calculated by comparing the sentence's trigram and the estimated trigram distribution.
-The intuition is that a generated sentence with a lower perplexity score is considered more ``aligned'' to the training corpus, and therefore considered as more fluent.
-In TST tasks, the language model is similarly trained on the TST datasets, and the perplexity scores of the style transferred sentences are computed to evaluate the sentences' fluency.
+The intuition is that a generated sentence with a lower perplexity score is considered to be more ``aligned'' to the training corpus and therefore more fluent.
+In TST tasks, the language model is similarly trained on the TST datasets, and the perplexity scores of the style-transferred sentences are computed to evaluate the sentences' fluency.